Introduction

 that sales would be too low for it to be worthwhile doing - if the big

-they sell a million printed books or more then it should be
+they sell a million or more printed books then it should be

 obvious it is currently not worthwhile for any tiny guide book